Admissions Counselor (College/University) Salary

 Popular Skills for Admissions Counselor (College/University)

-College Admissions Counselors report using a diverse set of skills on the job.
-Most notably, skills in Customer Relationship Management, Sales, Counseling, and Public Speaking are correlated to pay that is above average.
-Those proficient in Counseling are, more often than not, also skilled in Public Speaking.
+College Admissions Counselors report using a pretty varied skill set on the job.
+Most notably, skills in Sales, Customer Relationship Management, Counseling, and Marketing Communications are correlated to pay that is above average.
+For most people, competency in Counseling indicates knowledge of Public Speaking.

 Pay by Experience Level for Admissions Counselor (College/University)